ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-07-12-swift-essentials-loops-closures-and-more-part-2.md

 As we continue our journey through the "100 Days of SwiftUI" challenge, remember that practice is key.
 Experiment with these concepts, try out different examples, and don't hesitate to ask questions.
 The more you practice, the more comfortable you'll become with these essential tools.

-I encourage you to explore further, and remember, every line of code you write brings you closer to mastering Swift and SwiftUI!
+I encourage you to explore further, and remember, every line of code you write brings you closer to mastering Swift!

 Stay tuned for the next part of the "100DaysOfSwiftUI" series, where we'll delve into structs and access control, expanding our knowledge of Swift programming even more.